 - Standard Ramping Energy

-Imbalance Energy produced or consumed in the first two and the last two Dispatch Intervals due to hourly schedule changes.
+RTD Instructed Imbalance Energy produced or consumed in the first two and the last two Dispatch Intervals due to hourly schedule changes.
 Standard Ramping Energy is a schedule deviation along a linear symmetric twenty (20)-minute ramp (Standard Ramp) across hourly boundaries.
 Standard Ramping Energy is always present when there is an hourly schedule change, including resource Start-Ups and Shut-Downs.
 Standard Ramping Energy does not apply to Non-Dynamic System Resources (including Resource-Specific System Resources) and is not subject to Settlement as described in Section 11.5.1.

 * * * *